lloyd/lloyd.io/posts/2011-06-27-how-browserid-works.md

      `navigator.id.registerVerifiedEmail()` on the client passing in
      the certificate.
-  7. The browser locates the private key generated in step #2 and moves it and certificate from temporary session storage into the user's BrowserID key-ring.
+  7. The browser locates the private key generated in step #2 and moves it and the certificate from temporary session storage into the user's BrowserID key-ring.
 The user now has a valid certificate from gmail stored in their browser which they can use to generate assertions proving their identity.

   [JWT]:http://self-issued.info/docs/draft-goland-json-web-token-00.html